 The RCI Banque group's exposure from shares not held for transactional purposes, represent stocks and shares in commercial entities held but not consolidated, valued at fair value P&L weighted at 100% and entities consolidated by the equity method within the regulatory perimeter weighted at 250%.
-Exposures were €221M at end December 2019 against €223M at end 2018.
+Exposures were €225M at end December 2020 against €221M at end 2019.
 The main variations are due to:

-- the increase in valuation of the share in entities consolidated by the equity method for €+46M; - the sale of mobility startups (Flit Technologies including Yuso, Marcel, RCI Mobility, Class & Co SAS and iCabbi) for €-48M.
+- the increase in valuation of the share in entities consolidated by the equity method for €4M; - the sale of Bulb Software.